Width Parameters for Minimum Flow Decomposition: Parallel-width for

+Finally, after deleting $\tilde{e}'$, it remains possible to contract $e$, as deleting edges only reduces the degrees of vertices. \end{proof}

-\begin{lemma} A DAG $G'$ is a d-minor of a DAG $G$ if and only if $G'$ is a Y-to-V contracted graph of a flow-subgraph of $G$. \end{lemma} \begin{proof} First assume that $G'$ is a Y-to-V contracted DAG of a flow-subgraph of $G$.
-Let $H$ be the DAG with $H = G|_f$ for some flow $f\geq0$ on $G$, such that $G'$ is a Y-to-V contracted graph of $H$.
+\begin{lemma} A DAG $G'$ is a d-minor of a DAG $G$ if and only if $G'$ is a Y-to-V contracted graph of a flow-subgraph of $G$. \end{lemma} \begin{proof} First assume that $G'$ is a Y-to-V contracted DAG of a flow-subgraph $H$ of $G$, such that $H = G|_f$ for some flow $f \geq 0$.
 To construct $H$ from $G$ using d-minor operations, we can alternate between the deletion operation and the contraction operations to delete/contract all edges with $f(e) = 0$, as we can always use at least one operation.
-To construct $G'$ from $H$, it is left to do contraction operations, which can be done since $G'$ can be obtained from $H$ with Y-to-V contractions.
+To construct $G'$ from $H$, it is left to do Y-to-V contractions.